 (iii) measurable; and

-(B) will occur within twelve (12) months following the end of the test year.
+(B) for historical data, will occur within twelve (12) months following the end of the historical data.

-(C) electing investor-owned utility’s rate base information shall be included in its case-in-chief for used and useful property and shall be updated for major projects.
+(C) an electing investor-owned utility’s general rate base cutoff may be updated to the extent the cost of plant is not offset by:

+(i) growth in the depreciation reserve;

+(ii) net contributions in aid of construction;

+(iii) net customer advances; or

+(iv) any combination of clauses (i) through (iii);

+may be updated to the plant cutoff date set by the presiding officer under section 2.1(c)(2)(B).

-(i) Within ten (10) business days of the evidentiary hearing, an update the utility’s rate base for major projects shall be filed so long as the following tests are met:
+(D) an electing investor-owned utility’s rate base information included in its case-in-chief for used and useful projects may be updated within then (10) business days of the evidentiary hearing so long as the following tests are met:

-(a) The major project is specifically identified in the utility's petition for a rate change and includes a complete description of the project.
+(i) the major project is specifically identified in the utility's petition for a rate change and includes a complete description of the project.
 A complete description of the project includes, among other things, the scope and location of the project.

-(b) An estimate of the investment to be made by the utility in a major project is included in the utility's case-in-chief.
+(ii) an estimate of the investment to be made by the utility in a major project is included in the utility's case-in-chief.

-(c) The amount included in the utility's rate base with respect to the major project does not exceed the amount of the estimate referred to in clause (b).
+(iii) the amount included in the utility's rate base with respect to the major project does not exceed the amount of the estimate referred to in clause (b).

-(d) A monthly investment update is filed with the commission and served on all parties following the filing of a utility's case-in-chief.
+(iv) a monthly investment update is filed with the commission and served on all parties following the filing of a utility's case-in-chief.

-(e) The major project is declared by the electing utility to be used and useful ten (10) business days before the evidentiary hearing.
+(v) the major project is declared by the electing utility to be used and useful ten (10) business days before the evidentiary hearing.

-(f) Major projects not used and useful within ten (10) business days of a final hearing may be included in a proposed phased rate.
+(vi) major projects not used and useful within ten (10) business days of a final hearing may be included in a proposed phased rate.

-(D) an electing investor-owned utility's capital structure may be based on the latest information available within ten (10) business days of the evidentiary hearing.
+(E) an electing investor-owned utility's capital structure may be updated based on the latest information available within ten (10) business days of the evidentiary hearing.